operator-framework/enhancements/enhancements/run-bundle.md

 Running the following scenarios results in different results.
 While not an exhaustive list, these are some example uses of the `run bundle` command.

+* `operator-sdk run bundle <bundle-image>`
+* `operator-sdk run bundle <bundle-image> --namespace foo`
+* `operator-sdk run bundle <bundle-image> --namespace foo --install-mode SingleNamespace=bar`
+* `operator-sdk run bundle <bundle-image> --install-mode SingleNamespace=bar`

+It is important to remember that the presence of an OperatorGroup in the namespace can affect the how `run bundle` behaves.
+Let's look at a couple scenarios.

+* Given an operator that supports install modes `OwnNamespace` and `SingleNamespace` being installed into a namespace with *no* OperatorGroup.
+  The `run bundle` command would behave as follows:
-* `operator-sdk run bundle <bundle-image>` would install into the default kube namespace, creates a cluster-wide `OperatorGroup`.
+  * `operator-sdk run bundle <bundle-image>` would install into the default namespace configured in the `KUBECONFIG` context.
+An OperatorGroup would be created targeting the same install namespace.
-* `operator-sdk run bundle <bundle-image> --namespace foo` would install into namespace `foo`, creates a cluster-wide `OperatorGroup`
+  * `operator-sdk run bundle <bundle-image> --namespace foo --install-mode SingleNamespace=bar` would install into namespace `foo`.
+An OperatorGroup would be created targeting the `bar` namespace.
+* Given an operator that supports install modes `AllNamespaces`, `OwnNamespace`, and `SingleNamespace`, being installed into a namespace with an existing OperatorGroup that targets all namespaces:
-* `operator-sdk run bundle <bundle-image> --namespace foo --install-mode SingleNamespace=bar` would install into namespace foo, would determine if OperatorGroup exists and is sufficient, if not it would error
+  * `operator-sdk run bundle <bundle-image>` would install into the default namespace configured in the `KUBECONFIG` context.
+The operator would watch all namespaces.
-* `operator-sdk run bundle <bundle-image> --install-mode SingleNamespace=bar` would install into the default kube namespace, does the OperatorGroup logic
+  * `operator-sdk run bundle <bundle-image> --namespace foo --install-mode SingleNamespace=bar` would install into namespace `foo`.
+The operator would watch namespace `bar`.

+As you can see the presence of the OperatorGroup will take precedence.
+If the OperatorGroup does not support a version an error condition will occur.
+The `run bundle` command will return with a non-zero exit status and log the errors.

 #### Simple Example